freddyisman/be-assignment/README.md

    cd ../payment-service
    npm install
    ```

-3. Set up environment variables:
-   - Create a `.env` file following where the `.env.sample` files are located.
-   - Add the necessary environment variable details.

 4. Start the services by running script below (if error, then run it again):
    ```